Abortion in Puerto Rico: Views

 Taller Salud's Michel Collado said in 2019, "Over the last few years, we've been struggling with a government that has eliminated access to sex education and gender perspective in public schools; they also cut funding to the NGOs [non-government organizations] that work with those issues."

 Protests

 In 2019, International Women's Day in Puerto Rico revolved around women taking to the streets en masse to support abortion.
 Their efforts this day on abortion rights were part of broader 8M efforts to combat gender violence.

 Anti-abortion views and activities

 Anti-abortion activities in Puerto Rico tend to be more subdued than anti-abortion activities in the mainland United States, and are much less likely to include violence.
+Due to its vastly devout Catholic population, abortion in Puerto Rico has a significant religion-based opposition from members of the clergy.
+Despite the fact that abortion was legalized in 1973 in Puerto Rico, in a survey done in 1993 a majority of Puerto Rican's still believed it to be illegal due to the Catholic Clergy's own opposition to it.
+After the ruling of Roe v.
+Wade in the United States fully legalizing abortion in Puerto Rico, the Puerto Rican Catholic Church openly came out in disapproval of the verdict stating that forcing Puerto Rico to adopt pro-choice legislature is an example of an abusive colonial power dynamic.
+All three political parties in Puerto Rico intently stand against abortion despite the fact that it is officially legal and intentionally make it challenging for women seeking abortions to find proper care.
+They create euphemisms for the term itself and hide the fact that is available which has created widespread misunderstanding for Puerto Rican residents.

 Views

 Senator Venegas Brown said during the debate around PS950, "I wish this was a bill to ban abortion."
 Brown said the only reason Senators were not able to do so was because of Roe v.
 Wade.

+The Puerto Rico Bar Association's committee focusing on decolonization efforts stated that a broad legalization of abortion in Puerto Rico as a result of Roe v.
+Wade is a situation that "dramatises the tragedy of the Puerto Rican nation, subjugated to the rulings of a foreign court that are repugnant to its conscience and culture."
+Arguing that Puerto Rico should be able to create legislature for itself, the Puerto Rico Bar Association took the stance of many Puerto Rican elected government officials who are in favor of a ban on abortion.